 If you discover that someone has used your identity, act quickly.
 The first hours and days matter most for limiting damage.

 No single action eliminates the risk entirely, but removing broker data significantly reduces your exposure.
 Identity thieves rely on the easy availability of personal information.
-When your profiles are removed from broker sites, criminals can't use those sites to gather the supporting details they need to impersonate you.
-Combined with a credit freeze, broker removal addresses most of the practical attack vectors.
+When your profiles are removed from data broker sites, criminals can't use those sites to gather the supporting details they need to impersonate you.
+Combined with a credit freeze, privacy removal addresses most of the practical attack vectors.

 Not at all.
 Breach data and broker data serve different functions for identity thieves.
-Breaches typically expose credentials or SSNs, while broker profiles provide the biographical details (address, DOB, relatives) used for verification and social engineering.
+Breaches typically expose credentials or SSNs, while listings provide the biographical details (address, DOB, relatives) used for verification and social engineering.
 Removing broker data is valuable even if — especially if — your SSN has been compromised, because it makes the SSN harder to weaponize.

 Data brokers aggregate information from public records (property records, voter registrations, court filings), commercial sources (purchase histories, loyalty programs), social media profiles, and other brokers.
 They combine these sources to build detailed profiles.
 Most of this collection is legal under current U.S. law, though regulations are slowly tightening in some states.